albrechtf/mcf2pdf/README.md

 generated PDFs for any "real" print jobs - you will be really disappointed about the results.

-I just started development of this program, and personally, I just needed it for one single photobook.
-For this, there will be many features of MCF files not yet supported by this software.
+I just developed this program for personal use.
+So, there will be many features of MCF files not yet supported by this software.
 This can result in empty or strange looking PDFs, or even in program crashes.
 Notice that this program is in BETA stage and is not guaranteed to work for ANY of your MCF files.
 However, if you notice any strange output, feel free to issue a ticket in the GitHub bugtracker.
 If possible, include a screenshot of the MCF software which shows how the page should look, and then a screenshot of the PDF how it looks after conversion.
 Also, including the whole .mcf file would help (don't panic, the .mcf files do not include any pictures by theirselves, but TEXT inserted into the photobook can be seen in the .mcf file).

-If you are interested in extending the software, feel free to download the code and start developing!
+If you are interested in extending the software, feel free to fork the project and start developing!
 Most important classes are commented.
-If you send me your enhancements by e-mail, I can include them in the software.
+If you create Pull Requests in the main project, I can review them and include them in the software.

 ## Installation and configuration

 Installation is quite easy.
-Just extract the downloaded archive (mcf2pdf-x.y.z-bin-windows.zip or mcf2pdf-x.y.z-bin-linux.tar.gz), as you will likely already have done as you are reading this file.
+Just download and extract the archive (mcf2pdf-x.y.z-bin-windows.zip or mcf2pdf-x.y.z-bin-linux.tar.gz).

-To run mcf2pdf, you will have to adjust the startup script by hand, as the program cannot yet automatically determine where the MCF software is installed.
+To run mcf2pdf, you will have to **adjust the startup script by hand**, as the program cannot yet automatically determine where the MCF software is installed.

 Some notes about the structure of the MCF software first: The installation locations of the software consist of two components.
-One component is the "real" installation directory, like C:\Program Files\Mein CEWE Fotobuch under Windows, or perhaps /home/myuser/cewe-fotobuch under Linux.
+One component is the "real" installation directory, like `C:\Program Files\Mein CEWE Fotobuch` under Windows, or perhaps `/home/myuser/cewe-fotobuch` under Linux.
 Here the binaries of the software are located as well as the shipped background images, fonts, cliparts etc.
 The other component is the "temporary" directory of the MCF software which can